dsnezhkov/zombieant/README.md

 $LD_PRELOAD=./lib/libctx.so.1 /bin/ls <preloader_arguments>
 ```

-Oh wait, not we cannot, as the arguments will be consumed by the target unless you do some specific processing with the parameters as you hook the main:
+No, this will not work, of course, as the arguments we wanted to end up being used by the preloader will actually be consumed by the target unless you do some specific processing with the parameters as you hook the main:

 ```c
 __attribute__((constructor)) static void _mctor(int argc, char **argv, char** envp)